 Position/Role Name

-Stakeholder # 1 Pastor Richard Peoples
+Stakeholder # 1 N/A N/A

 Stakeholder # 2

 Stakeholder # 3

 Stakeholder # 4

 Stakeholder # 5

 Stakeholder # 6

 Stakeholder # 7

 Stakeholder # 8

-How will the team ensure that stakeholders, Stakeholders will be invited to all meetings and if they are not able to attend, and in particular parents and/or guardians, they will have access to the minutes from each meeting held. were able to provide meaningful input into the needs assessment process?
+How will the team ensure that stakeholders, Parents will be invited to Leadership Team meetings, round table discussions and in particular parents and/or guardians, will be scheduled, and Parent meetings will be held periodically. were able to provide meaningful input into the needs assessment process?